 It is a profound honor to be the story griot for my parents' early history in the Movement for Civil Rights.

-Below is a low resolution copy of original Kodak Brownie photo of [r to l] Roland Hayes, Rev Doggett and accompanist at Reception for Recital discovered in my father's many file cabinets in Spring 2010.
+Below are the original Kodak Brownie photos of [r to l] Roland Hayes, Rev Doggett and accompanist at Reception for Recital discovered in my father's many file cabinets in Spring 2010.

 .......The pioneering work of Reverend Doggett and other clergy is a California Civil Rights Movement story that spans the critical decades of 1945-1965 and embraces the lives and legacies of untold heroes and heroines.